Olivier-Berg/PPE-notes/PPE/Economics/Micro/Notes/Tutorials/7 - Government Intervention.md

-For the symmetric equilibrium question, they are all
+For the symmetric equilibrium question, they all the point on that line are equilibria, however, they just ask for a symmetric one.
+So it is a little bit arbitrary, but that is just the question.